 Who must appoint a data protection officer under EU rules?

-EU and German data protection law provide for different cases in which a Data Protection Officer (DPO) must be appointed.
-It is often forgotten that even if these regulations are not applicable in your case, all companies (as well as all authorities and associations) must comply with the provisions of the GDPR.
+EU and German data protection laws provide for different situations in which a Data Protection Officer (DSB) must be appointed.
+It is often overlooked that even if these regulations do not apply to your specific case, all companies (as well as all government agencies and organizations) must comply with the provisions of the GDPR.

-This means that even if you are not obliged to do so, you should still have a data protection officer to support you with your data protection obligations.
+This means that even if you are not required to do so, you should still have a data protection officer to assist you with your data protection obligations.

 When is there an obligation to appoint a DPO in the narrower sense?